New Construction Homes In Ortonville, MI

 • Not just the house is new but so is the landscape.
 Trees and bushes will be small at first and not provide very much cover for many years, even a decade.
 They may also require consistent maintenance to ensure they grow properly.

 Have you Seen the Latest, Most Innovative New Floor Plans Available?

-Provided through IDX through Realcomp II Ltd. Courtesy of Keller Williams Realty.
+Provided through IDX through Realcomp II Ltd. Courtesy of eXp Realty.
 Copyright 2018 Realcomp II Ltd. Shareholders.
 IDX information is provided exclusively for consumers' personal, noncommercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 The accuracy of all information, regardless of source, is not guaranteed or warranted.
 All information should be independently verified.